rbutleriii/Clinotator/README.md

 WARNING:root:VID: 55794 does not have valid clinical assertions!
 ```

-The warnings, as well as some additional information can be stored in the log file with `--log`
+The warnings, as well as some additional information can be stored in the log file with `--log`. `--long-log` will store detailed debugging information, but the file will be larger than the output tsv file.
+Both log files append information, so batch runs or especially large lists of variants may result in large file sizes.

 ### Dependencies